Skip to main content

 Geography

 • Summary and Definition The Archaeological Priority Area covers 4 churches and their associated burial grounds.
 The APA is classed at Tier 1 as it covers burial grounds of medieval or earlier origin.
-The bur
+The burial grounds contain archaeologica

 Geography